f5devcentral/f5-cloudservicelab/README.rst

    More detailed information on this API request can be found `here <http://bit.ly/2tIWwe2>`_.

-   `2.` **Invite Limited User** request will generate an invitation using the API to the alternate (limited user) email.
+   `2.` **Invite Limited User (optional)** request will generate an invitation using the API to the alternate (limited user) email.
 You will need to add the alternate email in the Environment variable “LIMITED_USER_EMAIL” before sending the request.

    .. figure:: _figures/19.jpg
       :height: 115px